Physical Therapy

 Although an onlooker may think physical therapy looks like play, Eyas Landing therapists use evidence-based techniques to get the desired results.

 The physical therapy team is skilled in encouraging and motivating the child to participate in the appropriate activities to target their needs.
-Some evidenced-based techniques utilized by our therapists include Neuro-Developmental Treatment (Bobath), kinesiotaping, neuro-muscular re-education, orthotics assessment and management, and video gait analysis.
+Some evidenced-based techniques utilized by our therapists include strengthening, stretching, neuromuscular re-education, orthotics assessment and management, motor planning and coordination training, postural correction and management, kinesiotaping and gait training.
 Also, Eyas Landing physical therapists work with child athletes through rehabilitating injuries and/or fine-tuning movements for child athletes to reach their fullest potential.

-For example, if a child has difficulty balancing on one foot and is unable to hop, our therapists will assess any muscle weakness or tight muscles with manual muscle testing and range of motion measurements.
+For example, if a child has difficulty balancing on one foot and is unable to hop, our therapists will complete standardized assessments to determine areas of need.
 Next, our therapists might practice the movements of balancing on one foot by assisting the child to shift their weight using their hand placement to facilitate the correct muscle group.
 The therapist might assess whether or not the child’s foot position is affecting their ability to balance, and if orthotics are indicated.
 All these interventions might be completed while playing a game with the child that encourages them to lift one foot up from the floor, like stomping on bubble wrap or stepping on the pedal of a stomp rocket.

 Our physical therapy team is also exceptional at meeting the needs of your child in the environment that is best for them.
 Therapy can be completed in your home, at our clinic, at your child’s school or daycare, at the park, or even bicycle riding up and down the sidewalks near your home.
 Our therapists are skilled at teaching children the skills they need so they can play and explore the world around them.